 One of the biggest challenges of today’s trend of extended promotional periods is making sure the shelves remain stocked throughout the event.
 Even if an item sells phenomenally well, if the product sells out on the first day of the promotion, this will be a wasted opportunity unless the items can be replenished quickly and efficiently.
-On the other hand, if the stock is replenished too close to the end of the promotion, this too can result in excess and waste.
-As a result, replenishment must be timely and well-aligned with the allocation strategy.
+On the other hand, however, if the stock is replenished too close to the end of the promotion, this too can result in excess and waste.
+As a result, replenishment must be both timely and well aligned with the allocation strategy.

 4.Don’t forget your exit strategy

-When it comes to promotions, the proof is in the pudding!
-Regardless of how successful the promotion was, if the stock left towards the end of the promotion is not well controlled, this can result in missed sales opportunities and even waste.
+When it comes to promotions, the proof really is in the pudding!
+Regardless of how successful a promotion was, if the stock left towards the end of the promotion is not well controlled, this can result in missed sales opportunities and even waste.
 Consequently, you must ask yourselves: How can we squeeze the most value out of the stock we have left?

 5. Keep clean and prosper